caos21/liblsoda/README.md

 ## Contributors

-This code has a compllicated history; all I have done is to refactor the code so that it compiles cleanly, and generates a shared library.
+This code has a complicated history; all I have done is to refactor the code so that it compiles cleanly, and generates a shared library.

 - The original code by Petzold and Marsh was written in Fortran, then converted to C. It is available from [here](http://www.ccl.net/cca/software/SOURCES/C/kinetics2/index.shtml), and the code is mirrored in the `orig/lsoda-orig` subdirectory.
 - Heng Li [@lh3](http://github.com/lh3) refactored the code, which is available [here](http://github.com/lh3/misc).
 The code is mirrored in the `orig/lsoda-lh3` subdirectory.